Marcus by Goldman Sachs®

 As we’ve seen, Marcus by Goldman Sachs® isn’t the only option for liquidity-seeking consumers.
 While every type of credit product has its own set of benefits and drawbacks, you owe it to yourself to remain educated about the possibilities – and cognizant of the risks associated with any loan or line of credit.

 As you research your options and zero on in the right product for your needs, take a few minutes to review our tip sheet on using credit cards and credit card rewards responsibly.
-And, if you decide that Marcus by Goldman Sachs® isn’t the right loan product for you, check out our full lineup of credit card reviews.
+If you decide that Marcus by Goldman Sachs® isn’t the right loan product for you, check out our full lineup of credit card reviews.
+And, if you’re aiming to rebuild your credit with a secured credit card, our roundup of the best secured credit cards on the market might be of interest.